praetoriani/Web-Components/releases/code-box/README.md

 ## How to interact with the Codebox Web Component?
 <br>
 Working with web components is different than working with HTML objects in your own document.
-Every time you create a tooltip, an instance of that component is rendered in an isolated Shadow DOM.
-However, you won't be able to get this tooltip with a normal <code>document.getElementById()</code> because the instance of the component is not directly part of the html document itself.
+Every time you create a codebox, an instance of that component is rendered in an isolated Shadow DOM.
+However, you won't be able to get this codebox with a normal <code>document.getElementById()</code> because the instance of the component is not directly part of the html document itself.
 But the Shadow DOM (in which the component was rendered in) is kind of a child element of the original document root.
 As you can already see it's kind of a complex theme.
 <br><br>
 But I got a solution for that.
 The <b>Codebox Web Component</b> comes with an additional <code>ShadowDOM</code> Class that has some special functions.
 With these functions you have the ability to interact with your component.
 At the moment, the <code>ShadowDOM</code> Class knows the following functions :<br><br>